 Rock Solid can install pre-engineered features, although custom work is typically our strong suit.
 We pride ourselves with structures designed in a way to fit in with the landscape and optimize ride experience.
 In-house CAD drawing services are available as needed.
 Our fabrication crew has extensive capabilities and experience fabricating a diversity of MTB-optimized structures serving basic needs all the way to purpose built fun filled features.

 Elevated hubs were brought into the cycling world to give trail projects a sense of place—a centerpiece of a trail system that groups trail intersections to minimize confusion .
 Not only serving as a social gathering place to rest and plan out the ride route but also to establish trail speed through starting drop-ins.
 Our hub systems serve as few as two trails to as many as 8.

 The Rock Solid team will work directly with you to find a hub set-up that meets your project’s specific trail layout needs.
 We’ve build everything from a simple intersection with proper signage to more advanced designs, complete with engineered rock retaining wall platforms.
 Some of our more noteworthy examples include the Lake Leatherwood Start Hub, Centennial Park Stonehenge, the G6 Castle, and Choo Choo Hub.

 Part of trail building life is being nomadic, which can have its pros and cons.
 We encourage our construction crew members to have a mobile housing setup so they have the ability to travel.
-Over the years we have learned what it takes to offer employees stability when it comes to life on the road, we employ positions like operations manager, HR manager, CPA and project manager to keep the show on the road.
-We also offer industry employee benefits to supplement the lives of our workers too!
+Over the years we have learned what it takes to offer employees comfort and stability when it comes to life on the road, we employ positions like Operations Manager, HR Manager, CPA, and Project Manager to keep the show on the road.
+We also offer industry-leading employee benefits to supplement the lives of our workers too!